 In this section we want to review some of the tools we use to persuade, inform, or otherwise communicate with others.
-In your FYW class, it's likely that you studied these tools by examining how other people used them and you practiced using them yourself in your own writing.
+In your first-year writing (FYW) class, it's likely that you studied these tools by examining how other people used them and then practiced using them yourself in your own writing.
 In many ways, you’ll engage in similar work in this course, but within the specific context of the social sciences.

 Evidence and Reasoning

-One of the most important choices we make as writers in this discipline is related to the evidence we use to support our claims and how we connect that evidence.
+One of the most important choices we make as writers in this discipline is related to the evidence we use to support our claims and how we connect that Evidence.
 Many of the texts we read and write in the social sciences try to inform or persuade an audience and the kind of evidence we use is critical to that purpose.
-Strong writers rely on sound thinking, logically connected claims and reasons, and clearly articulated assumptions that support this thinking.
+Strong writers rely on sound thinking, logically connected claimsand reasons, and clearly articulated assumptionsthat support this thinking.
 (Some of you may have had teachers in the past use the term logos to talk about this kind of reasoning, which is a Greek word.
 We'll stick with the English terms in this book.)

 In looking at character, we’re focused on the persona we build as communicators–on our credibility as a writer or speaker.
 (Some of you may be familiar with the Greek term ethos, which is how the Greeks referred to this idea of character.)
 How do we convey a sense of expertise to an audience so they trust what we’re saying?
 How do we connect with our audience in ways that help us achieve our purpose?
 Our messages will be more effective if our audience has reasons to trust us.
 We build this trust through demonstrating that we’re knowledgeable about a topic, presenting a balanced view of the issue, and sharing personal experiences as appropriate that connect us with our audience.

 Finally, there’s the style of our message, or how we communicate a message–the words and sentences we use.
-Just as many of us choose to dress a certain way (to reflect our personality perhaps or the impression we want to strike with others), we "dress" our message in a certain way through our use of language.
+Just as many of us choose to dress a certain way (to reflect our personality perhaps or influence the impression we have on others), we "dress" our message in a certain way through our use of language.
 Remember my note earlier that the different authors who contribute to this book make different choices with our language—that gives each of us our style.
 (Case in point: Note that I chose to use a dash in that last sentence, which is not the same choice other writers would make.)

 It’s important that we adhere to standard English conventions in our spelling and punctuation and sentence structure; writing that’s riddled with errors reflects poorly on the writer.
 How many flame wars have been started on the Internet because someone used your instead of you’re or there instead of their?
 At the same time, we want to hone the power of our sentences by using sophisticated techniques that can impact a reader.
-We can enhance our style by studying the best writers in our discipline and others and taking careful note of how they achieve certain effects with the sentences they craft.
+We can enhance our style by studying the best writers (both in our discipline and outside of it) and taking careful note of how these writers achieve certain effects with the sentences they craft.